Maximizing customer retention by tracking customer health score

 This is where customer health scores come in.
 By measuring customers’ experiences over time and evaluating the relevant data points, you can take the necessary steps to retain your most valuable clients and keep them engaged.

-What is a customer health score?
+What is the customer health score?

 The customer health score is a metric used by customer success teams to evaluate the health of their customer relationships to determine churn, growth, and renewal.
 It is calculated using a combination of factors, including product usage, account upgrades, support tickets opened, customer engagement level, etc.